mickymultani/OCR-Service/README.md

 3. **Install Dependencies:** `cd OCR-Service` and then `npm install` to install the required dependencies.

 4. **Testing:**
+   - Run `npx hardhat test` to run the tests

-   - Follow the steps outlined in the console to test various functions of the OnchainID contract.
+   - If all tests pass, follow the steps outlined below to test various functions of the OnchainID contract on the hardhat local network

 ### //console #1 start the hardhat node